Elliot Page: Sexuality and gender

-Relationships and marriage
+Relationships

-Page had a sexual relationship with Olivia Thirlby during the filming of Juno (2007).
-He briefly dated Kate Mara, with whom he co-starred in Tiny Detectives (2014) and My Days of Mercy (2017), in 2014.

-In 2017, Page and dancer/choreographer Emma Portner revealed that they were in a relationship.
-In January 2018, Page announced that they were married.
-They separated in mid-2020, and Page filed for divorce in January 2021; it was finalized in early 2021, though they remain close friends.

-In June 2025, Page announced a relationship with actress Julia Shiplett, best known for her role in Overcompensating (2025).
+Page had a romantic relationship with Olivia Thirlby during the filming of Juno (2007).
+In 2014, he briefly dated Kate Mara, his co-star in Tiny Detectives (2014) and My Days of Mercy (2017).
+In 2017, Page and Emma Portner revealed that they were in a relationship, and in January 2018, Page announced that they were married.
+(Note: Attributed to multiple references:) Page and Portner separated in 2020 and divorced in 2021, though they remained close friends afterwards.
+In June 2025, Page announced that he was in a relationship with actress Julia Shiplett.

 Activism and beliefs

 Page is vegan, and People for the Ethical Treatment of Animals (PETA) named him and Jared Leto the Sexiest Vegetarians of 2014.
 He is an atheist, and once said that religion "has always been used for beautiful things, and also as a way to justify discrimination".
 In 2008, Page was a self-described pro-choice feminist on abortion rights.
 He was one of 30 celebrities who participated in a 2008 online advertisement series for US Campaign for Burma, calling for an end to the military dictatorship in Myanmar.

+Page is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
+In September 2026, Page attended a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.